MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/getting-playfab-developer-keys.md

 # Getting PlayFab developer keys

-A PlayFab developer key is used to authorize an application to use PlayFab Admin and server APIs for a specific title.
+A PlayFab developer key is used to authorize an application to use PlayFab admin and server APIs for a specific title.
 A developer key is strongly coupled with a PlayFab title.

 ## Acquiring a developer key